January 21, 2016.

 Three RAW sizes in the menu.

-The beauty of it is that we have three available cameras in fact.
-A digital back with 50 Mpix resolution, versatile camera for general purposes with 28 Mpix, and a nimble documentary device with 12 Mpix resolution for reportage and snapshots that will not be used for large prints.
+The beauty of it is, that we have three available cameras in fact.
+A digital back with 50 Mpx resolution, versatile camera for general purposes with 28 Mpx, and a nimble documentary device with 12 Mpx resolution for reportage and snapshots, that will not be used for large prints.
 Beware of one little detail though.
-Although the chosen size is shown on the back display even in the live view mode, it is not shown in the viewfinder.
-Here you can turn on the information that says whether you shoot into RAW or JPG, but the RAW size will not be shown.
+Although the chosen size is shown on the rear monitor even in the Live View mode, it is not shown in the viewfinder.
+Here you can turn on the information, that says whether you save into RAW or JPG, but the RAW size will not be shown.
 The same is true about the top-plate display, this one does not say anything about the image format at all.
-So it is important to be careful not to forget to choose the RAW size with the highest available resolution when you intend to shoot a photograph, that you wish to use for large prints.
+So it is important to be careful not to forget to choose the RAW size with the highest available resolution when you intend to create a photograph, that you wish to use e.g. for large prints.

 BATTERIES AND CHARGING.

-As I almost always have the information on the back display turned on and I also mostly photograph in the live view mode, the battery runs out quite fast.
-One option would be to use an additional vertical shutter release that can house two batteries, but I am afraid that this would decrease the rigidity of the entire assembly, especially when shooting vertically without an L-plate.
+As I almost always have the information on the rear monitor turned on and I also mostly photograph in the Live View mode, the battery runs out quite fast.
+One option would be to use an additional vertical grip, that can house two batteries, but I am afraid that this would decrease the rigidity of the entire assembly, especially when photographing vertically without an L-plate.
 That is why I always carry another fully charged backup battery with me for the time being.
-Currently I often shoot at night when the temperatures drop to -15 °C so the battery power in the camera drops very fast.
+Currently I often photograph at night, when the temperatures drop to -15 °C, so the battery power in the camera drops very fast.

-The charger is simple, but it can show you what phase of charging is currently under way by the number of the orange LED blinks.
-This is very useful if you need to go photograph soon as this way you can quickly estimate, how much time is left until the end of charging.
+The charger is simple, but it can show you what phase of charging is currently under way by the count of the orange LED blinks.
+This is very useful, if you need to go photograph soon, as this way you can quickly estimate, how much time is left until the end of charging.
 When the charging cycle is over, a green LED will light up.

 A battery in the charger.

-The problem I have described in my article about 5D III, continues.
-When you remove one card, the camera will automatically switch to the other card and will stay in this even after you put the first card back.
+The problem, I have described in my ►article about 5D III, continues.
+When you remove one card, the camera will automatically switch to the other one and will stay in this even after you put the first card back.
 If you set the camera to write to the card no. 1, the right behavior would be to always write to this card, whenever it is present and has some free space available.
 I hope the manufacturer will fix this problem, perhaps with the next firmware update.

-Canon EOS 5DS R does exactly what I have bought it for: photographs large format photographies with high amount of details and clear and accurate colors.
-The colors are the main issue I cannot come to terms with in the new Nikons 8xx.
+Canon EOS 5DSR does exactly what I have bought it for: photographs large format photographies with high amount of details and clear and accurate colors.
+The colors are the main issue I cannot come to terms with in the new Nikons D800 and D810.
 You can get used to the different controls of Canon easily and I don't even have any problems with switching between both brands if I need it.
-Given the number of lenses and other gear I have, I would naturally prefer to have photographs with the quality of the 5DS R from some Nikon body.
-We will see what the future brings us.
+Given the number of lenses and other gear I have, I would naturally prefer to have photographs with the quality of the 5DSR from some Nikon photographic camera.
+We will see, what the future brings us.